obstudio/MC-Repeater/README.md

 ## Features

 + No mods needed
-+ Support vanilla and paper servers
++ Support Java edition vanilla and paper servers and bedrock dedicated server
 + Can be run on Windows, Linux and macOS

 ### Chat bot support